evildmp/BrachioGraph/docs/how-to/prepare-pi.rst

 Set a fixed MAC address
 ^^^^^^^^^^^^^^^^^^^^^^^

-By default, the Pi will generate a new MAC addresss and appear as a new device to the host each time it reboots, which is annoying.
+By default, the Pi will generate a new MAC address and appear as a new device to the host each time it reboots, which is annoying.

 To fix the address, add a file ``/etc/modprobe.d/rndis.conf``.
 In it, add::